Main languages: Spanish, Garífuna, English Creole, indigenous languages

 Despite Honduras’ ratification of International Labour Organization Convention No. 169, the government has continuously undertaken natural resource projects without adequate consultation with indigenous communities or the free and informed consent of those at risk of relocation.
 Indigenous activists have pointed out that plans have failed to consider serious environmental consequences for indigenous peoples, such as Miskitos and Tawacas who live on the coastal wetlands and in the lower and central parts of the Patuca region.
 Opposition to a dam project from inhabitants of the areas to be flooded by the Guayape and Guayambre Rivers began in January 2007.
 Nevertheless, in January 2011, the Honduran National Congress approved plans to build a sequence of three dams on the Patuca river – Patuca II, IIA and III – which together threaten to flood 42 kilometres of pristine rain forest.
 Activists cite threats to fisheries as well as unexcavated Mayan civilization sites.
 The river flows into the Río Plátano Biosphere Reserve, a UNESCO World Heritage Site, which could potentially be harmed by damming upstream.

 In 2015, indigenous leaders camped outside Honduras’ State Energy Company, seeking compensation for the 400 indigenous families directly affected by Patuca III dam.
 Lands reportedly worth US$19 million have been taken without compensation.
 In fact, there is a long history of indigenous and Afro-descendant activism in the area; in the 1990’s, an activist coalition, the Platform for the Defense of the Patuca River, managed to halt an earlier attempt to build the Patuca II dam due to concerns about the impact of the access roads necessary for construction.
-Nevertheless, construction of Patuca III dam is expected to be completed in 2018.
+Nevertheless, construction of Patuca III dam is expected to be completed shortly.

 Honduras has reportedly had the highest murder rates in the world for the past several years.
 Against a backdrop of violence and insecurity related to gangs, drug cartels and land grabs, many communities have been forcibly displaced.
 For example, in Mosquitia in north-eastern Honduras, according to reports, in 2015 five indigenous communities were forced to abandon some or all of their territories after they were appropriated by drug traffickers.
 Clandestine landing strips – surrounded by barbed wire and guarded by armed men – have been a particular problem as they block community access to traditional lands and bring gang violence to previously remote areas.